THE TREASURE OF ABBOT THOMAS

 Inexplicably drawn during a country walk to a remote railway tunnel, a traveler (Lloyd) accidentally frightens the local signalman (Elliott) who mistakes him for... something else.
 They spend the following hours into darkness and another visit talking about the loneliness of living so far from modern civilization, with the signalman living a life of long stretches of boredom (studying mathematics with nothing better to do) but tasked with the great responsibility of ensuring the safe passage of trains, particularly through the long tunnel.
 However, the signalman has experienced persistent visions of a shadowy man calling out and holding his arm over his face.
 Twice before his visions have been followed by terrible accidents, such as a terrified bride being hurled off the passing train.
 Now his visions have returned with full force, and he fears something dreadful is imminent.

-For reasons not quite made clear even in the DVD extras, the decision was made the following year to switch things to the present day and go with an original script not based on a short story.
-The result was "Stigma" by TV writer Clive Exton, a surprisingly intense and graphic bit of business that would still never come close to airing on prime time television in America.
+In a move that proved to be less than wise, the decision was made the following year to switch things to the present day and go with an original script not based on a short story.
+The result was Stigma by TV writer Clive Exton, a surprisingly intense and graphic bit of business that would still never come close to airing on prime time television in America.
 For the first time the focus here is not on men overtaken by the supernatural but a woman, in particular her body.
 Kate Binchy (who would next appear in the marvelous "Quiet as a Nun" installment of Armchair Thriller) stars as Katherine, who moves to a country home along with her husband, Paul (Bowles), and daughter Verity (Gordon).
 Some workmen are instructed to remove a large ancient stone in front of the house, part of a rock formation linked to a primitive sacrificial rite.
 As soon as the stone dislodges from the earth, a strong wind blasts both Katherine and Verity into near catatonia.
 Soon Katherine is plagued by uncanny events like blood seeping from her skin, fissures appearing in the walls and mirrors, and something rustling downstairs at night.

-Probably a strong shock indeed to families expecting another creepy but relatively bloodless bit of ghostly entertainment, "Stigma" pelts the viewer with enough prolonged nudity and bloodshed to make one wonder whether they've accidentally stumbled into an episode of Hammer House of Horror instead.
+Probably a big shock indeed to families expecting another creepy but relatively bloodless bit of ghostly entertainment, Stigma pelts the viewer with enough prolonged nudity and bloodshed to make one wonder whether they've accidentally stumbled into an episode of Hammer House of Horror instead.
 It's a harsh and downbeat piece of modern horror, one that will definitely entertain fans of the decade's move to more explicit terrors while probably blowing the minds of anyone unaware of what lies in store for them.
 The departure from the usual format took its toll, as this was apparently yanked from future broadcasts and became something of a black sheep among the series.
 It's quite a worthy addition on its own terms, though, particularly thanks to its decidedly feminine look at Cronenbergian body horror and all that entails.
-Women's literature students could have a field day with the symbolism in this one.
-For its worldwide home video debut, the BFI presents it on very solid ground indeed with a rich presentation from what is likely the only broadcast master around.
-The color red gets a heavy workout here, of course, and the overall quality is comparable to other later ghost story entries.
+Women's lit students could have a field day with the symbolism in this one.
+For its worldwide home video debut, the BFI presented it on very solid ground in 2012 on DVD with a pretty good presentation from the only broadcast master around.